sfahnens/fallout4terminalsolver/README.md

 ## Example

+0. find a terminal you want to hack
-1. enter all words to get the initial guess:
+1. enter all words to get the initial guess

     ```
     python solver.py lance hatch spree lives books halls finds plays cared locks nests
     ```

 2. the solver will tell you to try 'lives'
-3. doing so in the game will yield a likeness of 1
+3. doing so in the game could yield a likeness of 1
 4. rerun the solver with the new information

     ```